htcondor/htcondor/docs/admin-manual/policy-configuration.rst

 machine, each with its own view of its state as represented by the machine ClassAd attribute ``State``.
-The policy expressions for the multi-core machine as a whole are propagated from the *condor_startd* to the slot’s machine ClassAd.
+The policy expressions for the multi-core machine as a whole are propagated from the *condor_startd* to the slot's machine ClassAd.
 This policy may consider a slot state(s) in its expressions.
 This makes some policies easy to set, but it makes other policies difficult or impossible to set.